The Atheist Bible, CC-BY Fabian M. Suchanek

 Animal morality

 Animals show a basic tendency to avoid death.
 However, this is about the only component of animal behavior that appears to resemble human moral values.
-In fact, animals often show behavior that is rather “immoral”.
+In fact, animals often show behavior that appears rather “immoral”.

-First, many species can only live if they kill other animals.
+First, many species can survive only if they kill other animals.
 This entails that the life of any carnivore is a continuous chasing, tearing apart, and guzzling of other animals.
-Every single animal that is devoured means that there is fear of death, the pain of being killed, and a life destroyed.
-All carnivore existence continuously involves the killing of other animals.
-Nature appears inherently brutal.
-This is understandable: it is not beneficial for the survival of one species to spare another species.
+Nature thus appears inherently brutal.
+From an evolutionary perspective, this is understandable: It is not beneficial for the survival of one species to spare another species.
 On the contrary, a species that plays “nice” will just be eaten and eradicated.
 Hence, all species that survived in the animal kingdom until today pay no respect to the life of any other species — unless it is useful for themselves.
 As a common saying in evolutionary psychology goes: Animals have evolved to serve mainly the “four F”: Feeding, Fleeing, Fighting, and reproducing.

 Roundworms live in the intestinesCC0 CDC Division of Parasitic Diseases

-Animals with higher brain functions are no exceptions.
-Cats, for example, often do not kill their prey, but just incapacitate it.
+Our cute pet versions of lions, the domestic cats, do not fare much better: They play with their prey before killing it8.
 They will for example injure a mouse so that it cannot run.
 Then they will let it go a bit — just to catch it again.
 They will throw it in the air, punch it, or play with it like a ball — all while the mouse is still alive.
 They will even start chewing it, but only a bit.
 Cats do all of this apparently for entertainment.
 Curiosity and dexterity served them well throughout their existence.
 Pity for mice did not.

 All of this shows us that there is no “ethical behavior” in nature.
 Nature is often mainly about eating and being eaten.